top of page

 Working with children can be one of the most challenging aspects of being a radiologist.
 Many issues can complicate performing an MRI scan on a child, whether it's imaging technology or patient compliance.

-Here are the top 10 common challenges radiologists face when working with children.
+Here are the top 10 common pediatric mri challenges radiologists face when working with children.

 1. Patient Compliance – One of the biggest challenges when dealing with young patients is getting them to cooperate and remain still for long periods.
 This is especially true for MRI scans, which require the patient to stay still to get the best-quality images.
 Many radiology departments use "buddy systems" to combat this problem, where a parent or other adult remains in the room with the child during the scan.